Summary

 - Take cool showers or foot baths with cool tap water.

-- Wrap ice cubes in a damp towel and drape around your neck.
+- Use ice packs or wrap ice cubes in a damp towel and drape around your neck.

-- Consider visiting an air-conditioned building such as a shopping centre or public library.
+- If you need to go out, consider spending time in an air-conditioned building such as a shopping centre or public library.

 Stay hydrated:

-- During days when you are exposed to extreme heat, keep drinking water before you feel thirsty, especially if outdoors and performing physical activity.
-If your doctor has asked that you limit your fluid intake, ask them how much water you should drink during hot weather.
+- Keep drinking water, even before you feel thirsty, especially if outdoors and doing physical activity.
+If your doctor has asked that you limit your fluid intake, ask them how much water you should drink during extreme heat.

 - Whenever you leave home, always take a water bottle with you.

-- Watch for signs of dehydration like feeling thirsty, lightheaded, having a dry mouth, tiredness, having dark-coloured, strong-smelling urine or passing less urine than usual.
+- Watch for signs of dehydration like feeling thirsty, lightheaded, having a dry mouth, tiredness, having dark-coloured, strong-smelling urine or passing less urine than usual (You can check your urine using the urine chart on the University of Sydney’s Heatwatch).

 Plan ahead: